Are you new to video creation, and losing a lot of time in the editing step?

 6# Using a Double Timeline (Pancake editing)

-Still a feature reserved for Adobe Premier Pro (although Da Vinci Resolve is also getting into it), double timeline video editing allows you to manage your editing interface more easily.
+Still a feature reserved for Adobe Premiere Pro (although Da Vinci Resolve is also getting into it), double timeline video editing allows you to manage your editing interface more easily.
 You have an additional timeline that groups the files of your choice to simultaneously optimize your main editing timeline.

 This way you can test layouts and trims without having to delete everything every time.
 Just drag the most effective video clips to your main editing line.